jonathan-schilling/objectDetectionVideo/README.md

 ├── src                <- Source code for use in this project.
     │
     ├── data           <- Scripts to download or generate data │
-    ├── features       <- Scripts to turn raw data into features for modeling │
     ├── models         <- Scripts to train models and then use trained models to make predictions │